SERI-CS/iticse24-error-measures/README.md

 Folders:

 * `compiler-errors`: All compilation errors.
+Also includes a test file used by `jadud.py` that can be ignored.
 * `exceptions`: All runtime errors.
 * `grades`: Student grades.
 * `snapshots`: List of snapshots (before autograder evaluation) collected during the study.
+Also includes a test file used by `jadud.py` that can be ignored.
 * `snapshots-summary`: For each snapshot (after autograder evaluation), indicates the number of compiler and runtime errors, as well as passed and failed test cases.

 ### Code